Waterside District: History

 at the time considered a temporary arrangement.
 The Waterside delivered approximately $2.2 million in tax revenue in 2007, down $300,000 since 2004.
-Norfolk will subsidize the facility with $1 million in 2008 and currently is studying the next phase of the marketplace's repositioning.
+Norfolk subsidized the facility with $1 million in 2008 for studying the next phase of the marketplace's repositioning.

-Waterside District
+Demolition and reopening

 The City of Norfolk and The Cordish Companies broke ground on the new Waterside District in August 2015.
-The new venue will be in the footprint of the old Waterside and consist of dining and entertainment venues.
+The new venue retained the footprint of the old Waterside and consists of numerous dining and entertainment venues.
 Its grand opening took place on May 11, 2017.

 A critical component of Norfolk's ongoing post-World War II revitalization, the complex connects via a cross-street pedestrian bridge to a parking garage, sits at the foot of the Portsmouth Ferry terminal, and connects via a waterfront promenade to the downtown, the nearby baseball stadium (Harbor Park), naval museum (Nauticus) and waterfront neighborhood of Freemason Harbor.